Kenny Easwaran

-Kenny Easwaran is an Indian American philosopher and Associate Professor of Philosophy at Texas A&M University.
+Kenny Easwaran is an Indian American philosopher and Associate Professor of Philosophy at the University of California, Irvine.

 His expertise lies in epistemology, decision theory, mathematical logic and philosophy of mathematics.
 Easwaran is an associate editor of Journal of Philosophical Logic.
 Two of his articles have been selected as among the "ten best" of their year by the Philosopher's Annual.